Is Fracking Bad for the Environment? (All You Need to Know!)

 • The number of natural resources needed to complete it

-• The negative effects it can have on the air and water quality
+• The adverse effects it can have on the air and water quality

 • The amount of water needed